jupyterlab/jupyterlab/README.md

 ### Prerequisites and Supported Browsers

 Jupyter notebook version 4.3 or later is required.
-To check the notebook version run the command:
+To check the notebook version, run the command:

 ```bash
 jupyter notebook --version